cozy-fox/supreme-tuning/SSL-SETUP.md

 After SSL is working:

+1. ✅ Accept the browser security warning (normal for self-signed certs)
-1. ✅ Update your `SITE_URL` in environment variables to use `https://`
+2. ✅ Update your `SITE_URL` in environment variables to use `https://`
-2. ✅ Set up automatic certificate renewal
-3. ✅ Test your SSL configuration at: https://www.ssllabs.com/ssltest/
-4. ✅ Update any hardcoded HTTP URLs in your application to HTTPS
+3. ✅ Bookmark the HTTPS URL for easy access
+4. ✅ For production: Get a real domain and use Let's Encrypt instead

+---

+## 🌐 Using with a Real Domain (Production)

+If you later get a domain name, you can switch to Let's Encrypt:

+1. Update `nginx.conf` to use your domain name
+2. Use Let's Encrypt instead of self-signed certificates
+3. See the Let's Encrypt documentation for details

 ---